CormacMuir/adTrackerGame/timelog.md

 # 20/12
 **1 hour** fixed bug which prevented JQuery from being accessbile due to content security policy set by google.

+# 22/12
+**6 hours** Got loading animation working, disabled making moves whilst a turn was in progress, added timeout for listneing for ad trackers,

+# 06/01
+**20 hours** Forgot to log time spent, hence the large number of hours spent.
+Notes, plan and git commits detail what exactlty was done, single player version is complete, still needs styled but moving onto multuplayer now.